MartinImoberdorf/MartinImoberdorf/README.md

 🟨 I’m interested in web development with native languages (HTML, CSS, JS) where I’m learning by developing my website.

-🟨 Nowadays I'm starting small in the world of data science and artificial intelligence with Python. 👩‍💻
+🟨 Nowadays I'm starting small in the world of data science, artificial intelligence and cyber security with Python. 👩‍💻

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------